 Improving the Air Force

-buying ex Jordanian Northrop F-5s, as at the moment 7 aircrafts were available of which 2 for training.
+According to an unofficial source published in March 1995 there was interest in buying ex Jordanian Northrop F-5s, as at the moment 7 aircrafts were available of which 2 for training.

 One (of many) border accident at Amuma, 500 km east of Nairobi, when Kenyan Army arms and equipment was stolen by Somali militiamen.
 They were convinced to return the equipment when Kenyan troops

 were amassed at the border and Tigers flew reconnaissance flights into Somalia.

 First F-5E loss was on 12-07-79, followed by additional four between 1981 and 1986 (see details in serial list).
 One Tiger was lost on 17-05-01.

 Information was published in July 2005 the Kenyan press regarding the possible purchase of 10 Saudi Northrop F-5E and 4 F-5F (at a cost of 2.4 Kenyan Shillings) selected in April 2004 by a technical team from

 cation and navigational equipment for use in Kenya, but the Saudi offer was not accepted.

 On 22-09-09 there were still 8 Northrop F-5E an 1 F-5F at Amman-Marka with Kenyan camouflage, but without insignia.
 It is not known if the remaining 4 Northrop F-5E and 1 F-5F had already been delivered or

 Four Tigers of the first batch were still operational mid-2011 according to unofficial sources.
 Five Northrop F-5E and 1 Northrop F-5F participated to a parade at Nairobi on 29-01-12.

 The operation, coded Linda Nchi, started in the morning of 28-09-11 with an order to dispatch in the afternoon a section of Northrop F-5s to Mombasa AB, where they arrived the following afternoon without

 Initial attack on "al Shahab" followed on 14-10-11, mid day, when two Northrop F-5s bombed enemy positions in the Somali towns of Dobley and Tabda, later followed by attacks to various other positions,

 Kenyan Northrp F-5Es landing, serials unreadable

 to the campaign, started on 16-10-11, against the movement as well as the possession of Mavericks (72) by Kenya.
 Another report states that two F-5s collided and crashed near Kismayo on 25-10-11 and

 Northrop F-5s were very active during the invasion of Somalia with US support; Northrop F-5s and gunships helicopters participated actively during the battle to conquest the city of Kismayo at the end of

-One Northrop F-5E crashed on 04-12-14 in Somalia near Kisimayo after bombing an "al Shahab" camp; a Kenyan spokeman said it crashed due to engine problems, Somali rebels mentioned it was shot down by a missile.
+One Northrop F-5E crashed on 04-12-14 in Somalia near Kisimayo after bombing an "al Shahab" camp; a Kenyan spokeman said it crashed due to engine problems, Somali rebels mentioned it was shot down

-Information dated January 2015 stated that the Tigers would be almost certainly retired at the end of the war against "al Shahab" after conducting hundred of raids on militant positions, training camps, base
+Information dated January 2015 stated that the Tigers would be almost certainly retired at the end of the war against "al Shahab", after conductung hundreds of raids on military positions, training camps, base